-Across the street is Doce 18 Concept House.
-The former Casa Cohen at Calle Relox 18 now houses high-end boutiques featuring jewelry, designer clothing, home accessories and gourmet food items like my favorite French macarons from Mexico City.
-There are galleries, a Cumpanio bakery, a tasting room for Casa Dragones tequila and ROAGI bar that features some food items.
-Nómada Cocina de Intrepretacion has recently moved and opened a fine dining restaurant.
-Upstairs, L’Otel, one of the top boutique hotels in town, has opened a number of boutique hotel rooms and a bar/lounge for its guests.
+Doce 18 Concept House.
+The former Casa Cohen at Calle Relox 18 now houses high-end boutiques featuring jewelry, designer clothing and home accessories.
+There are galleries, a Cumpanio bakery a tasting room for Casa Dragones tequila and a new restaurant Casa Arca.
+Upstairs, L’Otel, one of the top boutique hotels in town, has a number of boutique hotel rooms and a bar/lounge for its guests.
 It is a wonderful addition to San Miguel.
-You do feel like you are in Mexico City, New York or Chicago!!

-Up the street at the corner of Mesones at Mesones 53 is a new collective of several boutiques and a coffee and pastry shop.
+Up the street at the corner of Mesones at Mesones 53 is a new collective of several boutiques and a new pizza restaurant.
 I thought the quality of the stores was excellent.
 I particularly liked Mercado Collective for home furnishings and accessories.

-San Miguel Shoes, Relox #27 and #69 plus Canal #34 : All women who come to town must make a stop at this famed store for the San Miguel shoe or the “cocktail party combat boot” which will help you survive the cobblestone streets.
+San Miguel Shoes, Relox #27: All women who come to town must make a stop at this famed store for the San Miguel shoe or the “cocktail party combat boot” which will help you survive the cobblestone streets.

 Fabrica la Aurora, Art and Design Center, Calzada de La Aurora: An old cotton mill, turned upscale shopping destination.
 It is worth a half day.
 There are art walks at the first of each month on a Saturday evening and open studios on Thursdays.
 Many artists teach in their studios in various mediums.
 There are two restaurants and a café which are good.
 One of our favorite boutiques is Pineda Covalin with its beautifully designed ties, scarves and women’s clothes and accessories.
 Don’t miss the gallery of one of my favorite local artists Merry Calderoni.
 The contemporary artist Juan Ezcurdia has a gallery there and has recently opened a fun store at Sollano #29 featuring paintings, purses, pillows and other accessories featuring his designs.
 The Skot Foreman Gallery featuring 20th and 21st century contemporary art, has some of the best artists that they represent.
 Make sure to visit Rachel Horn Home at La Aurora #3 for lovely home furnishings and accessories.
 Three new finds include Dirk Kinet Interiors, Galeria Beatriz Castaneda which features her contemporary art and James Harvey Artist.
 On my last trip, I was pleased to meet and enjoy the art of Kelley Vandiver at the Kelley Vandiver Gallery.